Welcome to today's edition of the Rush 24-7 podcast.

 Not criticizing Cruz.

-It's whenever a Republican or conservative attacks a fellow Republican or conservative using the same language or the same approach that Democrats and liberals will get a huge red flag.
+It's whenever a Republican or conservative attacks a fellow Republican or conservative using the same language or the same approach that Democrats and liberals will, that's a huge red flag.

 And whether or not it's going to hurt Trump, it isn't going to help.